NordicSemiconductor/asset-tracker-cloud-docs/docs/device-simulator-ui/Simulator.rst

 Clone the project and install dependencies
 ==========================================

-Clone the latest version of the device-ui project and install the dependencies:
+Clone the device-ui project and install the dependencies:

 .. parsed-literal::